 The locals call it ‘KK’ so don’t make a fool of yourself by calling Sabah’s capital ‘Kota Kinabalu’.

-- Arrive in KK and get to know the area
+- Arrive in KK and get to know the area - there will be a meeting later in the evening, generally around 6pm

 - Perhaps visit the Sabah Museum and the State Mosque